Maghnie/docs/developers/api-documentation/guides-and-tutorials/analytics.md

 {% endtab %}
 {% endtabs %}

 The _thermal control loop_ component has thirteen pin placeholders.
-Note that not all [analysis functions](analytics.md#analysis-functions) require all pins to be filled and some group of pins may make another group of pins redundant.
+Note that not all [analysis functions](analytics.md#analysis-functions) require all pins to be filled and one group of pins may make another group of pins redundant.

 ```javascript
 [